Last Updated on April 27, 2022 by Chris

 So right now, it’s not a particularly great-sounding guitar, and it’s not really in very good condition; when I plug it into an amplifier, it buzzes pretty loudly, the selector switch and pots crackle and sound pretty horrible.
 The frets are really quite worn down, so there is quite a bit of fret buzz too.

-I don’t think I’ll need to buy a new left handed guitar body, as the ST-59’s body still looks pretty decent; the body is in a not too bad condition, and it has a nice tobacco burst finish, which looks pretty good, but there are the odd dings and a few scratches though.
+I don’t think I’ll need to buy a new left handed guitar body, as the ST-59’s body still looks pretty decent, and the overall condition isn’t too bad.
+It has a nice tobacco burst finish, which looks pretty good, but there are the odd dings and a few scratches though.

 I have never upgraded anything before in any of my guitars so far, so this should be a good learning opportunity.
 Hopefully, I’ll pick up a few new skills on the way, and it’ll hold me in good stead to do this again in the future.